thePlasm/markov-sentences/README.md

 # markov-sentences
 A sentence generator that uses a first order markov chain of words (not characters).

-It takes a corpus and generates a sentence from its contents.
+main.c takes a filename to a corpus as its first argument and outputs a generated sentence to stdout.